scuba-lemon/Ordering-List-Scripts/README.md

 Helper Functions:
 ---
   - getLastDataRowInColumn(columnName, sheet)
-    - General helper - retrieves the index for the last row in the column which contains a value
+    - General helper - retrieves the index for the last row which contains a value within a column

   - timeoutFunction(func, timeout, functionName)
     - General helper - error handling to prevent accidental infinite loops preventing a function from terminating

   - makeArray(columnLetter, columnNumber, sheet)
-    - General helper for the functions which retrieve and update the values used to create drop down menus - transposes spreadsheet data into a javascript array
+    - General helper - transposes spreadsheet data into a javascript array

   - createCheckBoxes(currentRow)
-    - Formatting rule to insert a checkbox
+    - General helper and formatting rule - inserts a checkbox

   - findBrands(category)
     - Helper for createBrandsMenu - logic to retrieve the drop down menu values for brands after a category has been selected from the categories drop down options